- Catering CxRA

 Search our directory

-Considering the Asian Wonders of the Far East theme of the American Museum of Natural History's Winter Dance, there was a noticeable lack of actual Asian people at the event (except, perhaps, the ones in the glass cases inside the Gardner D. Stout Hall of Asian Peoples).
+NEW YORK Considering the Asian Wonders of the Far East theme of the American Museum of Natural History's Winter Dance, there was a noticeable lack of actual Asian people at the event (except, perhaps, the ones in the glass cases inside the Gardner D. Stout Hall of Asian Peoples).

 But that didn't stop some guests from dressing like Asians--several Caucasian female guests arrived dressed in high-collared Chinese cheongsam dresses and Japanese kimono wraps.
 (One even went so far as to wear a funnel-shaped Chinese peasant hat--not quite appropriate for a dinner with $250 to $350 tickets.)